sivareddyit/qubership-envgene/docs/colly/project-repository.md

     token: credential
     branches: list of strings
 # Optional
-solutionDescriptors:
-  # Mandatory
-  # The key is the type of Solution Descriptor, determined by the types of applications included in it.
-Valid values are `project`, `product`, `infra`
-  # The value is a list of Solution Descriptor artifact names (application from the application:version notation)
-  <solution-descriptor-type>: list of strings
-# Optional
 envgeneTemplates:
   # Mandatory
   # The key is EnvGene environment template artifact name (application from the application:version notation)